Photograph by Rus Bowden

 "Patty's been dying to see you two," Billy said. "'I love them goddamn kids to death,'" he mimicked his mother's gravely voice.
 "Said you visited while I was away."

-"Grandma Rose brought us," Angel stated before she could stop herself, the implicating detail being that their mother hadn't approved the action.
+"Grandma Rose brought us," Angel stated before she could stop herself, the implicating detail being their mother hadn't approved the action.
 Grandma Rose made them promise not to say anything.
 As Billy yanked the keys out of the ignition, all his features pinched toward the center of his face.
 Angel knew he was about to give her the fifth degree, so she found an escape hatch: "Jacob can't open the door by himself," she said.
 "He needs your help."

 "What?
 Okay," Billy mumbled.
 He stared too long, and she went through the routine: act like nothing's wrong, pretend you don't understand, be a kid.
 As Billy leapt from the cab, Patty burst out of the front door, the screen whip-smacking the house.